-A pending Joint Motion by IOUs requests that the CPUC (1) expand the scope of this proceeding to address whether RECs retain their original PCC classification upon allocation under the Voluntary Allocation process; (2) issue guidance on the issue of the PCC classification of allocated RECs before LSEs are required to decide whether to accept allocations on May 1, 2022; and (3) clarify that pro forma Allocation Contracts will be reviewed in early 2022 via Tier 2 advice letter and that only Allocation Contracts materially deviating from the pro forma would be subject to further review through a Tier 1 Advice Letter.
+A pending Joint Motion by IOUs dated December 8, 2021 requests that the CPUC (1) expand the scope of this proceeding to address whether RECs retain their original PCC classification upon allocation under the Voluntary Allocation process; (2) issue guidance on the issue of the PCC classification of allocated RECs before LSEs are required to decide whether to accept allocations on May 1, 2022; and (3) clarify that pro forma Allocation Contracts will be reviewed in early 2022 via Tier 2 advice letter and that only Allocation Contracts materially deviating from the pro forma would be subject to further review through a Tier 1 Advice Letter.

 - Details: In D.22-01-025, the CPUC found that Gexa, an ESP that is currently not serving any load, met its procurement quantity requirement for the Compliance Period 2014-2016 and retired sufficient RECs.
-However, by excluding non-modifiable standard terms and conditions, it found Gexa was out of compliance with the requirement to include the nonmodifiable standard terms and conditions in its contract.
-Gexa retroactively added the non-modifiable and the modifiable standard terms and conditions to its contract after the Compliance Period had closed.
-Accordingly, the CPUC imposed a fine for the period that the REC Agreement underlying Gexa's Compliance Report was out of compliance with the applicable RPS program rules.
-The decision assessed a penalty of \$352,500. - Analysis: D.22-01-025 provides another example of how the CPUC has strictly interpreted regulatory compliance requirements and issued sizeable penalties in cases of non-compliance. - Next Steps: VCE's Final 2021 RPS Procurement Plan is due February 17, 2022.
-R.18-07-003 is expected to close in September 2022, with a new proceeding to be opened to address RPS issues going forward. - Additional Information: D.22-01-025 fining Gexa for RPS non-compliance (approved at January 27, 2022, meeting); D.22-01-004 on draft 2021 RPS Procurement Plans (January 18, 2022); D.21-12-032 modifying the ReMAT tariff (December 16, 2021); D.21-11-029 amending RPS confidentiality rules (November 19, 2021); Petition for Modification of D.20-10-005 on ReMAT pricing (October 8, 2021); Ruling aligning IOU RPS Procurement Plan requirements with PCIA decision (May 26, 2021); Ruling establishing issues and schedule for 2021 RPS Procurement Plans (March 30, 2021); D.21-01-005 directing retail sellers to file final 2020 RPS Procurement Plans (January 20, 2021); Ruling on Staff proposal aligning RPS/IRP filings (September 18, 2020); Scoping Ruling (November 9, 2018); Docket No. R.18-07-003.
+The decision found, however, that by excluding certain non-modifiable standard terms and conditions in a RPS procurement contract with NextEra Energy Marketing, LLC, Gexa was out of compliance with the requirements in D.08-04-009, D.10-03-021, D.11-01-025, and D.13-11-024.
+The non-modifiable standard terms and conditions relate to transfer of RECs, tracking of RECs in WREGIS and compliance with applicable law.
+Gexa retroactively added the non-modifiable and certain modifiable standard terms and conditions to its contract after the Compliance Period had closed.
+Despite this, the CPUC imposed a fine of \$352,500 for the period that the REC Agreement underlying Gexa's Compliance Report was out of compliance with the applicable RPS program rules. - Analysis: VCE has now met its 2021 RPS Procurement Plan requirements.
+D.22-01-025 provides another example of how the CPUC has strictly interpreted RPS compliance requirements and issued sizeable penalties in cases of non-compliance.
+The Commission refused to permit retroactive RPS procurement contract amendment to comply with the requirement to include the nonmodifiable terms and conditions.
+In addition, the Commission's finding that Gexa complied with the long-term contract requirement warned was limited to the decision, and provided "in the future, we shall not accept any long-term contract that fails to demonstrate the required term of at least ten years." - Next Steps: VCE's draft 2022 RPS Procurement Plan will be due in late spring or summer 2022 (exact date to be determined), and its RPS Compliance Report will be due August 1, 2022.
+R.18-07-003 is expected to close in September 2022, with a new proceeding to be opened to address RPS issues going forward. - Additional Information: VCE's Final 2021 RPS Procurement Plan (February 17, 2022); D.22-01-025 fining Gexa for RPS non-compliance (February 1, 2022); D.22-01-004 on draft 2021 RPS Procurement Plans (January 18, 2022); D.21-12-032 modifying the ReMAT tariff (December 16, 2021); D.21-11-029 amending RPS confidentiality rules (November 19, 2021); Petition for Modification of D.20-10-005 on ReMAT pricing (October 8, 2021); Ruling aligning IOU RPS Procurement Plan requirements with PCIA decision (May 26, 2021); Ruling establishing issues and schedule for 2021 RPS Procurement Plans (March 30, 2021); D.21-01-005 directing retail sellers to file final 2020 RPS Procurement Plans (January 20, 2021); Ruling on Staff proposal aligning RPS/IRP filings (September 18, 2020); Scoping Ruling (November 9, 2018); Docket No. R.18-07-003.